awsdocs/alexa-for-business-administration-guide/doc_source/manage-devices.md

    + **Type** – The type of device\.
    + **Device name** – The name of the device\.
    + **Assigned room** – The room to which the device is assigned\.
-   + **Status** – The status of the skills and settings being applied to the device\.
+   + **Status** – The status of the device, including the network connection status of the skills and settings being applied to the device\.
-     + **Synced** – All skills and settings have been applied to the device\.
+     + **Online** – The device is connected to the network and all skills and settings have been applied\.
+     + **Offline** – The device isn’t connected to the network\.
+The device might be unplugged or the network might not be working\.
+The time stamp next to the status shows the date and local time when the device was first detected to be offline\.
-     + **Sync in progress** – Alexa for Business is applying the skills and settings to the device\.
+     + **Sync in progress** – The device is connected to the network, and Alexa for Business is applying skills and settings to the device\.
-     + **Sync needed** –The device was unplugged or not connected to the network when Alexa for Business was applying skills and setting to the device\.
+     + **Sync needed** –The device is connected to the network, but not all skills and settings have been applied to the device\.
+This usually happens when the device was offline when Alexa for Business tried to apply all skills and settings\.
+To sync the device, choose **Sync**\.
+To sync multiple devices with this status, select all the devices from the table and choose **Sync devices** from the drop\-down menu\.
+     + **Deregistered** –The device is no longer registered with the AWS account\.
+The time stamp next to the status shows the date and local time when the device was first detected to be deregistered\.
+To remove the device, select the device and choose **Actions**, **Delete Devices**\.

+Alexa for Business publishes the number of your shared devices online, offline, and deregistered to Amazon CloudWatch as metrics\.
+These metrics are inside the namespace **AWS/A4B**, and the metric names are **OnlineSharedDevices**, **OfflineSharedDevices**, and **DeregisteredSharedDevices** \.
+All of these metrics can be grouped by the metric dimensions **Room Profile** or **Organization**\.

 **Note**
-To prevent your device from being offline, assign your device to a room within 24 hours of the time that you plan on plugging it into the room\.

-To avoid having a device respond to voice commands, unplug the device\.
-In the rare case where you no longer want to use the device anymore \(for example, if you are giving the device to a new owner\), you can deregister it\.
-You can register the device again with the Device Setup Tool\.
-Deregistering devices requires you to re\-set up devices \(otherwise, they might not work\)\.
+Viewing **AWS/A4B** metrics by **Room Profile** filters out devices in your organization that aren't assigned to a room\.
+It also allows you to filter results for a specific building with offline devices\.

+**To monitor devices using CloudWatch**

+1. Follow the steps in [View Available Metrics](http://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/viewing_metrics_with_cloudwatch.html) in the *Amazon CloudWatch User Guide*\.
+Instead of choosing the namespace **EC2**, choose the namespace **AWS/A4B**, and then choose a metric dimension \(**Organization** or **Room Profile**\)\.

+1. To set up alarms from CloudWatch when a critical number of devices go offline, follow these steps:

+   1. Graph the metric\.
+For more information, see [Graph a Metric](http://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/graph_a_metric.html)\.

+   1. Create an alarm\.
+For more information, see [Create an Alarm from a Metric on a Graph](http://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/create_alarm_metric_graph.html)\.

-**To deregister a device**
+**To delete a device**

 1. Open the Alexa for Business console at [https://console\.aws\.amazon\.com/a4b/](https://console.aws.amazon.com/a4b/)\.

 1. Choose **Shared devices** and select the check box next to the device to deregister\.

-1. Choose **Actions**, **Deregister**\.
+1. Choose **Actions**, **Delete Devices**\.
 **Note**
 This action removes the device from the console\.